lindenb/jvarkit/docs/VcfFilterNotInPedigree.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    -gtf, --ignore-filtered-gt
+      [20180406] Do not consider a *genotype* if it is FILTERED.
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
+    -p, --pedigree
+      [20180406]A pedigree is a text file delimited with tabs.
+No header.
+      Columns are (1) Family (2) Individual-ID (3) Father Id or '0' (4) Mother
+      Id or '0' (5) Sex : 1 male/2 female / 0 unknown (6) Status : 0
+      unaffected, 1 affected,-9 unknown  Default is to try to read the pedigree in the VCF header
     -r, --remove
-      remove the variant instead of setting the FILTER
+      remove the variant instead of setting the FILTER (hard filtering)
       Default: false
     -sf, --sfilter
-      FILTER name for option singleton
+      FILTER name for option --singleton
       Default: SingletonAlt
     -s, --singleton
       Variant is flagged/FILTERed as SingletonAlt if the ALT if found in less